tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 ## Project Timeline and Structure

 **Week 1 to 5:** Build the Foundational AWS Backend using AWS Services and our code base.
+Below is diagram of our production server!

 <img src="https://github.com/tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/blob/main/Foundational%20AWS%20Backend.png" alt="Alt Text" width="500" />

 **Week 5 to 10:** Setup Site Monitoring via PagerDuty and New Relic and assign 24/7 monitoring schedules for team.
 Our team scored a 95% uptime score!

 **Week 10 to 15:** Scale up our Backend system to handle 1000 visitors simultaneously and a simulated DDos attack via bots.
+Below is a diagram of scaled up system!

 <img src="https://github.com/tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/blob/main/Scaled%20Up%20AWS%20Backend.png" alt="Alt Text" width="500" />